Ayushgadre/Juspay-React-Assignment/README.md

 Deployed at : https://ayushgadre-juspay-task.vercel.app/

-This Task covers main features of 4 sections of MIT Scratch
+This Task covers main features of 4 sections of MIT Scratch (Motion, Looks, Control and Event.)

 ## Features